Booderee National Park

 To avoid heat-related issues while walking in the park:

-• Don’t consume sports drinks, diet cordials or caffeinated drinks – these can all contribute to dehydration
+• Do not consume sports drinks, diet cordials or caffeinated drinks – these do not hydrate you and can all actually contribute to dehydration.

-• Consider using an electrolyte product (such as Hydralyte or Gastrolyte) to replace lost fluids
+• Consider using an electrolyte product (such as Hydralyte or Gastrolyte) along with water to replace lost fluids.

 • Walk with another person at all times